zalando-incubator/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

 ## Improved handling of template nodes

-When the autoscaler generates a template node from the cloud provider configuration, it miscalculates how much resources the node will actually have available.
-In normal setup this doesn't cause significant issues, other than spurious scale-ups by 1 node followed by scale-downs, but it becomes a lot worse if the existing nodes are ignored.
+When the autoscaler generates a template node from the cloud provider configuration, it miscalculates how many resources the node will actually have available.
+Normally this doesn't cause significant issues, other than spurious scale-ups by 1 node followed by scale-downs, but it becomes worse if the existing nodes are ignored.
 For example, this might cause the autoscaler to think that a node would be able to fit a pod, scale up, find out that the pod still doesn't fit, and then repeat until the maximum size of the node group is reached.
 The unused nodes will be removed after some time, but it still causes significant churn in the cluster.

 This is caused by the following issues, all of which are mitigated in the Zalando fork: